esnet/react-timeseries-charts/src/website/guides/markers.md

         ...
     </Charts>

-### Other types of trackers
+### EventMarker

+While the above annotations mark a time on the chart, you can also mark a specific event with the EventMarker.
+EventMarkers look much the same as a TimeMarker (and the tracker), but the stem of the marker is connected to a specific point or event on the chart.
+This is helpful in the case of sparse data where you want to highlight particular points as the user hovers over the chart.

+These types of markers consist of several pieces which can be selectively disabled.
+As mentioned the vertical connector is the stem of the marker.
+The event end may be marked with a dot, which is the marker itself.
+There may also be an infoBox containing label/value pairs.

+Combining these attributes, Event markers fall into two flavors, either you want to omit the infoBox and mark the event with a dot and optionally a simple label, or you want to omit the label (and perhaps marker dot) and show a flag style marker with the infoBox connected to the event with the stem.

+### Scatter and Barchart

-This simple tracker works well in our experience for AreaChart and LineCharts.
+The simple tracker-style markers works well in our experience for AreaChart and LineCharts.
 However, for BarCharts and ScatterCharts we need to be more precise with the info overlay we provide as the user explores the data with their cursor.
 For this reason these charts provide their own specialized overlays.
-For example a ScatterChart
+For example a ScatterChart:

     <ScatterChart
         axis="wind-gust"